 Our view on social conditions in the IKEA Transport Supply Chain

-IKEA Transport believes in good and fair working conditions for all drivers transporting IKEA products.
-Now IKEA Transport will take the next step to deeper embed sustainability into the IKEA Transport Supply Chain by introducing minimum standards for transport sub-suppliers engaged in outsourced transportation through a new Sub-Contracting Chain Management Programme.
+IKEA believes in good and fair working conditions for all drivers transporting IKEA products.
+To deeper embed sustainability into the supply chain, IKEA Transport has introduced minimum standards for transport sub-suppliers through a Sub-Contracting Chain Management Programme.
+This week, IKEA Transport took the next step by arranging a business breakfast in Brussels to talk about social conditions in the IKEA Transport Supply Chain.

 The transport industry, mainly in the EU, has gone through structural changes over the last 10 years.
 Competition has increased and sub-contracting and complex cross-border chains are common.
 There is a trend towards outsourcing transport to Eastern European sub-carriers.
 EU legislation applying to these areas is not always clear.